-Tom Waterhouse is everywhere, from television to newspapers, advertising and form guides.
+Tom Waterhouse is everywhere, from television to newspapers, to advertising such as imagepak teardrop banners and form guides.
 If you’re thinking you’ve seen rather a lot of him, there’s more to come.

 Recent reports say that that he has become the new gambling partner of the NRL in a five-year deal worth close to $50 million, paying about five times the existing partnership deal held by TAB Sportsbet.
 The word is that he will eventually make a similar play for partnership rights to the AFL.
 In addition, he has reportedly signed a separate $15 million deal with Channel Nine for exclusive ties to this year’s NRL and AFL footy shows, as well as rugby league match broadcasts.

 His flamboyant spending comes on top of the $20 million his company is rumoured to spend on advertising each year, including his paid appearances on a variety of news and sports shows.
 Since launching his gaming website in Kings Cross in October 2010, Waterhouse has become the most recognisable face in sports betting.
 However, he declined to give any details about his business plans or his dealings with the NRL, his advertising spending or whether his business is turning a profit despite telling the Australian Financial Review last October he was not yet profitable.

 Currently he is buying up a share of the sports betting market, a commitment which requires enormously deep pockets.
 His long-term plan is to break into the wealthy Asian market.
 Waterhouse’s father, Robbie, says his son will become the country’s premier online bookmaker in the next three years.
 ‘He’s quite happy to gamble and quite happy to take risks, and he has been very successful at it.’